computersarecool/cpp_sockets/README.md

 - Port on which to listen

 ## Functionality
-The UDP Client sends a message and exits
+The UDP client sends a message and exits

-The UDP Server prints received messages to the console
+The UDP server prints received messages to the console

 The TCP client sends a message, waits for a response and exits